Gudahtt/prettier-plugin-sort-json/README.md

 yarn add --dev prettier-plugin-sort-json
 ```

+No configuration is necessary; Prettier will detect this plugin in your dependencies and use it automatically.
+There are some configuration options available ([described below](#configuration)), but they are all optional.

 ## Description

 This plugin adds a JSON preprocessor that will sort JSON files alphanumerically by key.
 By default, only top-level JSON objects are sorted.
 JSON files containing Arrays or other non-Object values are skipped.